StellifySoftware/stellify/README.md

 # Stellify

 Websites are, to varying degrees, constructed from database queries.
-In practice, this tends to take the form of a piecemeal approach whereby data is identified as needing to be "dynamic" and then steps are taken to store this data as a field in a database table.
-Records are then retrieved when needed for inclusion in HTML markup that exists in template files.
-The aim of Stellify is to take a different approach, one that involves storing *all* the data required to define a page in a database.
+In practice, this tends to take the form of a piecemeal approach, whereby data is identified as needing to be "dynamic" and then steps are taken to store this data as a field in a database table.
+Records are then retrieved when needed for inclusion in HTML markup stored in template files.
+The aim of Stellify is to take a different approach, one that involves storing *all* the data required to define a page, in a database.

 How does it do this?
-Well the best way to illustrate the different approach taken by Stellify is to answer that very question, so let's do that.
+Well the best way to illustrate the different approach taken by Stellify is to dive into answering that very question, so let's do that.

 ### Defining elements as objects